 The Road – not to be confused with John Hillcoat’s post-holocaust film The Road (2009) or the Cormac McCarthy novel it is based on – is an entry in the Asian horror film that hails from the Philippines.
 Filipino horror is not exactly a genre that stands out – unless one wants to look back at the 1970s and the heyday of US-shot exploitation cinema beginning with Mad Doctor of Blood Island (1969) and its sequels and ilk.
 After the popularity of Japan’s Ring (1998) and Ju-on: The Grudge (2003), numerous copies seeking to exploit the J-horror fad spread all around the Asian Pacific region and had imitators in countries like South Korea, Thailand, Taiwan, even Indonesia.

 Amid this wave, Yam Laranas appears to be determined to be the premiere Filipino horror director of the 00s.
-He had previously ventured into the horror genre with the well-received The Echo (2004) and then its US English-language remake The Echo (2008), as well as the supernatural horror Patient X (2009), Abomination (2018) and Aurora (2017).
+He had previously ventured into the horror genre with the well-received The Echo (2004) and then its US English-language remake The Echo (2008), as well as the supernatural horror Patient X (2009), Abomination (2018), Aurora (2018) and Nightshift (2020).

 The Road starts promisingly by offering up a multi-stranded story that crosses different eras with each section jumping back a decade and offering explanations and surprise revelations about the foregoing characters we have seen.
 Yam Laranas does a low-key job as a director.
 That said, during the opening 2008 sequence, he manages to convey quite a reasonable degree of haunted atmosphere in the scenes with the three friends being pursued down a private road by a mysterious vehicle and a dead body with a plastic bag over its head turning up everywhere.